rivalrockets/rivalrockets.github.com/_posts/2008-03-29-wordpress-25-realeased.md

 >
 > **Few-click plugin upgrades** --- if the plugins you use are part of the plugin directory since 2.3 we've told you when they have an update available.
 Now we take that to the next logical step --- downloading and installing the upgrade for you.
 This is dependent a little bit on your host setup, and it may ask you for your FTP password much like OS X or Windows will ask you for a password, but it works well on majority of hosts we were able to test, your mileage may very, plugins in mirror may be larger than they appear.
 >
-> **Friendlier visual post editor** --- I'm not sure how to articulate this improvement except to say â€œit doesn't mess with your code anymore.â€ We're now using version 3.0 of TinyMCE, which means better compatibility with Safari, and we've paid particular attention this release to its integration and interaction with complex HTML.
-It also now has a â€œno-distractionsâ€ mode which is like Writeroom for your browser.
+> **Friendlier visual post editor** --- I'm not sure how to articulate this improvement except to say "it doesn't mess with your code anymore." We're now using version 3.0 of TinyMCE, which means better compatibility with Safari, and we've paid particular attention this release to its integration and interaction with complex HTML.
+It also now has a "no-distractions" mode which is like Writeroom for your browser.
 >
 > **Built-in galleries** --- when you take advantage of multi-file upload to upload a bunch of photos, we have a new shortcode that lets you to easily embed galleries by just putting \[ gallery\] (without the space) in your post.
 It'll display all your thumbnails and captions and each will link each to a page where people can comment on the individual photos.
 I've been using this feature on my blog and have already uploaded over [1,200 pictures into 23 galleries](http://ma.tt/category/gallery/).
 The shortcode has some hidden options too, [check out this documentation](http://codex.wordpress.org/Using_the_gallery_shortcode).
 >